 The prospective Interconnection Customer must provide electrical system information including relevant system studies, and other materials useful to understanding the interconnection at a particular point on the Transmission Provider's system with a formal written request form and a non-refundable processing fee of \$300.
 The Transmission Provider will evaluate whether the proposed site's Point of Interconnection will be on a FERC jurisdictional facility within five (5) business days.
 If it is determined to not be on a FERC jurisdictional facility, the Transmission Provider will inform the prospective Interconnection Customer that the proposed interconnection site is not jurisdictional and return any deposits submitted for the pre-application.
-If it is determined to be on a FERC jurisdiction Customer within twenty (20) business days after the jurisdictional determination.
+If it is determined to be on a FERC jurisdictional facility, Transmission Provider will provide pre-application report to the prospective Interconnection Customer within twenty (20) business days after the jurisdictional determination.
 The pre-application report provided by the Transmission Provider is non-binding, does not confer any rights, and still requires the Interconnection Customer to successfully apply to interconnect to the Transmission Provider's system (Tariff at Part IV, Section 109).